zonbrisad/bashplates/README.md

 - [ ] Improve output from bpCallStack
 - [x] ascii table in hex
 - [ ] Rewrite hook system to elliminate hook variables
-- [ ] Rewrite bpFilterEscape so to not use external sed, if possible in future
+- [ ] Rewrite bpFilterEscape so to not use external sed, if possible
-- [ ] Rewrite bpColorizeUrl so to not use external sed, if possible in future
+- [ ] Rewrite bpColorizeUrl so to not use external sed, if possible
 - [ ] Enable extended patternmatching `shopt -s extglob` per default
 - [ ] Rename colors
+- [ ] Remove/reduce usage of sed in favour of builtin filtercapabilties
+- [ ] Add multicolumn output to ihelp

 ## Sugestions